SLQ: Bridging Modalities via Shared Latent Queries for Retrieval with Frozen MLLMs: Experiments

 \textbf{Comparison with PEFT.} In \cref{tab:unified_ablation}, we first compare SLQ with Parameter-Efficient Fine-Tuning (PEFT) methods.
 Among the evaluated tuning paradigms, Prompt Tuning ~\cite{maple} performs the worst, likely due to causal masking, which restricts interaction between learned query and input sequence.
 Adapter Tuning ~\cite{adapter} underperforms LoRA, suggesting limited effectiveness in interacting with pre-trained MLLM representations.
 In contrast, SLQ consistently outperforms all PEFT baselines, demonstrating that carefully designed queries can effectively extract multimodal representations.

-\textbf{Ablation on Extraction Strategies} We study two extraction designs in \cref{tab:unified_ablation}: (1) external heads on the last token, including a linear layer and a Transformer block (TF Block), and (2) ``Separate Queries'', which use independent learnable queries for visual and textual inputs.
+\textbf{Ablation on Extraction Strategies} We investigate two categories of extraction designs in \cref{tab:unified_ablation}: (1) External Projection Heads, which apply a linear layer or a Transformer block (TF Block) to the last token hidden states.
+(2) Separate Queries, which assign independent learnable queries to visual and textual inputs respectively.

 Both head-based designs perform poorly, and the more complex TF Block does not improve over the linear.
 This supports the information bottleneck hypothesis and suggests that external heads, operating outside the MLLM, cannot effectively leverage its internal multimodal representations. ``Separate Queries'' performs better than these heads but still underperforms SLQ, despite using more parameters.
 We attribute this to the benefit of parameter sharing: shared queries encourage both modalities to align in a unified embedding space, while separate queries tend to produce weaker cross-modal alignment.
 Overall, these results highlight that SLQ offers a simple yet effective extraction strategy.